 CREC Contributions to SC Vegetable Production

-The Coastal Research and Education Center (CREC) in it's 85 year life span has developed many significant vegetable varieties that today remain standards in commercial production and in breeding programs.
+Since 1932 the Coastal Research and Education Center (CREC) has developed many significant vegetable varieties that today remain standards in commercial production and in breeding programs.
 The CREC was instrumental in developing production practices and guidelines specific to this area that were nonexistent before.

 Origination of new varieties was only part of the CREC's role.
 Cultural practices research contributed significant innovations to improve the efficiency of commercial production.
 Guidelines for producing fresh market tomatoes using mulch, stakes, and pruning were developed at the CREC and are still in use today throughout the Southeast.
 Postharvest programs solved problems associated with high decay rates in fresh market tomatoes through water quality management.
 This approach has been successfully applied to other fruits and vegetables.
 When foodborne illness (salmonellosis) was linked to South Carolina tomatoes, a Hazard Analysis Critical Points program was developed and implemented.
 This has served as a model for the fresh fruit and vegetable handlers throughout South Carolina.